BT tank: Combat history

 BT tanks saw service in the Second Sino-Japanese War, Spanish Civil War, Battles of Khalkhin Gol (also known as the Nomohan Incident), the Winter War in Finland, and in World War II.

 Spanish Civil War

-In the Spanish Civil War (1936–1939), a regiment of 50 BT-5s fought on the Republican side.
+In the Spanish Civil War (1936–1939), a regiment of 50 BT-5's fought on the Republican side.
 They were manned by the members International Brigades trained in USSR and by some Soviet tankists.
-Their first combat on 13 October 1937 during the Zaragoza Offensive was disastrous: 13 tanks were lost due to bad tactics.
-Later, 12 more were lost from December 1937 to February 1938 during the Battle of Teruel.
+Their first combat on 13 October 1937 during the Zaragoza Offensive was disastrous: 19 of the 48 tanks, and one third of their crews were killed or wounded, due to bad planning by the Spanish Second Republic.Later, 12 more were lost from December 1937 to February 1938 during the Battle of Teruel.
 A few captured BT-5s were also used by the Nationalist side.

 Chinese service

 The Chinese Nationalist Army had four BT-5s which fought against the Imperial Japanese Army during the Second Sino-Japanese War (1937–1945).

 Battles of Khalkin Gol

 During the Battles of Khalkhin Gol (also known as the Nomonhan Incident), which lasted from May to September in 1939, BT tanks were easily attacked by Japanese "close quarter" teams (tank killer squads) which were – in lieu of anti-tank weapons – armed with petrol (gasoline) bottles (later called "Molotov cocktails").
 The BT-5s and BT-7s, operating in temperatures greater than 100 F on the Mongolian plains, easily caught fire when a Molotov cocktail ignited their gasoline engines.
 General Georgy Zhukov made it one of his "points" when briefing Joseph Stalin, that his "...BT tanks were a bit fireprone...."
 Conversely, many Japanese tank crews held the Soviet 45mm gun of the BT-5 and BT-7 in high esteem, noting, "...no sooner did they see the flash from a Russian gun, than they'd notice a hole in their tank, adding that the Soviet gunners were accurate too!"

 After the Battles of Khalkhin Gol, the Soviet military broke into two camps; one side was represented by Spanish Civil War veterans General Pavel Rychagov of the Soviet Air Force, Soviet armour expert General Dimitry Pavlov, and Stalin's favorite, Marshal Grigory Kulik, Chief of Artillery Administration.
 The other side consisted of the Khalkhin Gol veterans led by Generals Zhukov and Grigory Kravchenko of the Soviet Air Force.
 The lessons of Russia's "first real war on a massive scale using tanks, artillery, and airplanes" at Khalkhin Gol went unheeded.